 BBF: What are you most looking forward to about visiting Boise Book Fest?

-Describe your books in 3 words: Imaginative, fun, passionate
+Describe your books in 3 words: (this is so difficult!) magical twisted escape

 When writing, night owl or morning person?
-Both, but more morning person as of late.
+Night owl all the way

 When I’m writing I must have: background music or the TV on